Betty1202/optimizer_comparison/README.md

 After running the above script, you will get fine-tuning and evaluation results in _evaluation/_.
 Besides, _ xxx_iter.xlsx_ records results from each iteration, and _xxx_epoch.xlsx_ records results from each epoch.

+## Report
+See details in [report](常见优化器对比.pdf), which includes optimizers' principle and analysis of experimental results.